-The polio laboratory network is linked to an active communitybased surveillance system that collects specimens from suspected cases and forwards them to laboratories for processing.
-Regional laboratories have developed capacity to provide genetic information that is necessary for tracking the spread of viruses.
-The maps below, based on laboratory surveillance by the polio laboratory network, show the distribution of wild poliovirus cases.
-The lessons learnt from polio have been useful in establishing measles surveillance systems which are integrated with acute flaccid paralysis surveillance in a number of countries.^{4,5}
+laboratories have developed capacity to provide genetic information that is necessary for tracking the spread of viruses.
+The lessons learnt from polio have been useful in establishing measles surveillance systems which are integrated with acute flaccid paralysis surveillance in a number of countries.^{4, 5}

-Despite the progress and efforts being made to strengthen laboratory capacities in the Region, challenges remain.
+8. Despite the progress and efforts being made to strengthen laboratory capacities in the Region, challenges remain.
 The purpose of this document is to raise awareness on the need to strengthen public health laboratory services and propose actions for building national laboratory capacity.